-If you recognize a blocked account and know that it shouldn’t be blocked, you can release the account using the Security and Compliance Center or PowerShell.
+If you recognize a blocked account and know that it shouldn’t be blocked, you can release the account using the Microsoft Purview Compliance portal or with PowerShell.
 Here’s how to do it with the Remove-BlockedSenderAddress cmdlet:

 Remove-BlockedSenderAddress -SenderAddress Tony.Redmond@Office365itpros.com -Reason "No problem with this account"